Ultimator14/mini_pos/ROADMAP.md

 This file provides an overview about the planned (future) changes.

-## Release 1.0.0
+## Release 0.3.x

+### History Access

+- Add history tab (paginated or lazy load) to show all completed orders even if the number of shown completed orders is limited in bar, maybe include this in bar and add a unfold button
+- Make order history of table available in service

-### Sold out products
+### Misc

-- Add admin UI to disable/enable products on the fly
-- Products should be displayed ~~strikethrough~~ in service
+- Underscore category names should be hidden (same as no category)
-- Implement Quota management.
-Set a limit of products.
-Once the limit is reached, the product is automatically marked as sold out.
-Quota should be controlled via admin ui

-## Release 1.1.0
+## Release 0.4.x

 ### Order overview